No Fees Unless We Win 206-919-3215

 - Those actions (or inactions) directly led to your TBI.

 - Your TBI or other injuries led to specific damages.
 These damages can be medical bills and lost wages from missing work.

-In some cases, your personal injury claim will be against an individual, such as in a car accident.
+In some cases, your brain injury claim will be against an individual, such as in a car accident.
 In others, your suit will be against a company, as when your injuries are the result of a product defect, or a school if your child was injured while playing sports.
 Each case of TBI is different, and each requires a qualified and experienced hand.

 Research also shows that those who have suffered one TBI are at a higher risk of a second, so if a coach sent your child to play too soon after a head injury, the school might be liable.

 Types of TBIs